 Primers for your face and eyes help to give an even tone to your skin.
 They also help your make up to last longer.
 You might find it useful to:

-- choose a matt (non shiny) facial primer if you have oily skin
+- choose a matt (non shiny) and pore minimising facial primer if you have oily skin

 - go for a brightening or illuminating primer if you have dry or more mature skin